Jaime-alv/Jaime-alv/README.md

-### Hi there 👋
+# Hi there 👋

+## About me

 My name is Jaime, welcome to my GitHub!

+I'm a professional software developer :computer:

-Join me in this wonderful journey.
-I like building stuff, from 'just for fun' scripts that can do some silly things, or 'functional ones' that can ease my life, and I hope, yours too!
+I like building stuff, from 'just for fun' scripts that can do some silly or quirky things, or 'functional ones' that can ease my life, and I hope, yours too :blush:

 I love solving puzzles and the logic behind them.
 Programming let us solve all those tedious tasks that can be automated and give a different solution, and that's why I love it!
-You use a combination of science, art, and craft to create something unique and wonderful!
+You use a combination of science, art, and craft to create something unique and wonderful.

+Join me in this wonderful journey!

 **Feedback and reviews are always welcome!
 Tell me how I can improve my code!**